Tessil/hat-trie/README.md

 [![Build Status](https://travis-ci.org/Tessil/hat-trie.svg?branch=master)](https://travis-ci.org/Tessil/hat-trie) [![Build status](https://ci.appveyor.com/api/projects/status/ieafyj08ewb7dfa7/branch/master?svg=true)](https://ci.appveyor.com/project/Tessil/hat-trie/branch/master)
 ## A C++ implementation of a fast and memory efficient HAT-trie

 Trie implementation based on the "HAT-trie: A Cache-conscious Trie-based Data Structure for Strings."
 (Askitis Nikolas and  Sinha Ranjan, 2007) paper.
 For now, only the pure HAT-trie has been implemented, the hybrid version may arrive later.
+Details regarding the HAT-trie data structure can be found [here](https://tessil.github.io/2017/06/22/hat-trie.html).

 The library provides an efficient and compact way to store a set or a map of strings by compressing the common prefixes.
 It also allows to search for keys that match a prefix.